Why Essa Bancorp (ESSA) is a Top Dividend Stock for Your Portfolio

 Essa Bancorp in Focus

-Headquartered in Stroudsburg, Essa Bancorp (ESSA) is a Finance stock that has seen a price change of 4.73% so far this year.
-The bank is currently shelling out a dividend of $0.12 per share, with a dividend yield of 2.64%.
-This compares to the Financial - Savings and Loan industry's yield of 2.4% and the S&P 500's yield of 1.4%.
+Essa Bancorp (ESSA) is headquartered in Stroudsburg, and is in the Finance sector.
+The stock has seen a price change of 0.98% since the start of the year.
+The bank is currently shelling out a dividend of $0.12 per share, with a dividend yield of 2.74%.
+This compares to the Financial - Savings and Loan industry's yield of 2.41% and the S&P 500's yield of 1.37%.

-In terms of dividend growth, the company's current annualized dividend of $0.48 is up 2.1% from last year.
+Looking at dividend growth, the company's current annualized dividend of $0.48 is up 2.1% from last year.
 Essa Bancorp has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 7.68%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Essa Bancorp's payout ratio is 28%, which means it paid out 28% of its trailing 12-month EPS as dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Essa Bancorp's current payout ratio is 28%.
+This means it paid out 28% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, ESSA expects solid earnings growth.
-The Zacks Consensus Estimate for 2022 is $1.81 per share, which represents a year-over-year growth rate of 9.70%.
+Earnings growth looks solid for ESSA for this fiscal year.
+The Zacks Consensus Estimate for 2022 is $1.81 per share, representing a year-over-year earnings growth rate of 9.70%.

 Bottom Line

 High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that ESSA is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+With that in mind, ESSA presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report